joelparkerhenderson/open-source-project-flavors/README.md

 **Broadly:** A solo developer dedicates themselves to a project, including leading it over significant timelines, and into significant territories.
 The project does so well that it's a de facto tool of developers, and many people start to help the project, rely on it, and appreciate it.
 The leader is sometimes nicknamed a "benelovent dictator".

-**Examples:** Linux, Ruby, Ruby minitest, Rust ripgrep. (can you suggest more?)
+**Examples:** Linux, Ruby, Ruby minitest, Rust ripgrep, Actix. (can you suggest more?)

 **Typical Pros:** Excellent codebases, great responsiveness, clear boundaries, willingness to help newcomers, and keen technical decisions.

 **Typical Cons:** Paladin developers are so rare and valuable that they need time, energy, funding, and thick skin to handle dissent-- all these are often hard to come by.

-**Typical Risks:** Takeover by non-paladin agents, such as a big company; a past example is Google with Python; a current example is Amazon with Rust.
+**Typical Risks:** Burnout.
+Takeover by non-paladin agents, such as a big company; a past example is Google with Python; a current example is Amazon with Rust.
 Head-on competition from a company that is threatened by the paladin project; a long term example is Microsoft Windows head-on competition with Linux.

 **Typical Variations:** A paladin project can scale up by adding lieutenants, which can work very well in practice.
 A paladin project can attempt to grow into adjancent offerings by delegating variations to other teams, which doesn't seem to work well in practice.